selamanse/fritzboxtools/README.md

 - util (included in nodejs)
 - xml2js
 - MD5
-- optimist (only for examples and restproxy)
+- yargs (only for examples and restproxy)
 - express (only for restproxy)

 These tools are currently in progress of development but can be used for developing apps on top of it.